50/30/20 Rule Explained (Simple Budgeting Method for Beginners)

 Use our Free Monthly Expense Tracker to divide your income using the 50/30/20 rule automatically.

-To make this even easier, you can track your monthly budget using a free monthly expense tracker โ€” no login required, that can act as a personal finance budgeting method for you.
+To apply this rule and make this even easier for you, you can track your monthly budget using our free monthly expense tracker โ€” no login required, that can act as a personal finance budgeting method for you.

 This is one of the best budgeting methods for beginners who want a simple and effective way to manage money.